Mattie432/Roll-a-ball/tutorials/Section6.md

   4. We now have two line of code that are exactly the same.
 This is generally bad, what we can do is create a functin to do this in one place and call it.

       Create a function `void SetCountText()` and replace the lines of code with calls to this function.
-  5. Check your code against mine [HERE]() Save and open Unity again.
+  5. Save and open Unity again.

 4. We can now see that there is a new field under the `PlayerMovement` script when we click on the `Player` object.
 We need to ascociate this with the text object.
 Drag `CountText` onto this field & press play.